 Cutting around the perimeter of the food using Photoshop may be a little time consuming, but it’s well worth doing.
 Look at how awesome this burger looks on this photo-based menu template, set against a chalkboard background and with a white border skirting around it, giving it collage-like appeal.

-If your dishes are too fiddly to cut around, try framing your photos in a unique way, as in this cafe menu, where polaroid-style images have been ‘attached’ to the menu with sticky tape.
+If your dishes are too fiddly to cut around, try framing your photos in a unique way, as in this cafe menu template, where polaroid-style images have been ‘attached’ to the menu with sticky tape.
 It looks quirky and cool, and fits perfectly with the overall chalkboard style of the menu.

 4. Want to Look Upmarket?
 Go Minimal